sherpa/sherpa/docs/plots/backends.rst

 does understand (``'black'`` in this case).

-Backends may also accept additional keywords to specify more plotting properties such as the transparency of an element or an URL that is opened when clicking on an element.
+Backends may also accept additional keywords to specify more plotting properties such as the transparency of an element or a URL that is opened when clicking on an element.
 Those can simply be passed to the Sherpa plotting command, which will pass them through to the plotting backend: